Collective marks and guarantee- or control marks

 Guarantee- or control mark for various textiles, printed matter, paint, food and drink, construction activities, etc. Reg.
 No. 272123

-Guarantee or control mark for fish products and services.
-Reg. no. 1739486
+Guarantee- or control mark for the marketing and promotion of fish and fish products.
+Reg. no. 325273

 MICROBIOME.info FRIENDLY written in black letters around a circle, with a figure of microbes in the middle.